Best Medical Alert Watches of 2026, Tested and Reviewed

 Despite not billing itself as a medical alert device, the Apple Watch has built-in fall detection at no extra cost.
 That is pretty rare, as traditional medical alert watches charge an additional monthly fee for fall detection.

-Fall detection automatically switches on for wearers over 65 years old (which the watch learns when you enter your birth date during signup).
-You can also turn the feature on or off in the watch’s settings.
+Fall detection automatically switches on for wearers over 55 years old (which the watch learns when you enter your birth date during signup).
+You can also turn the feature on or off in the watch's settings.
+I found that automatic fall detection reduced the watch’s battery life, but for seniors or anyone prone to falls, the tradeoff is worth it!
+Apple Watch is known for its high accuracy fall detection rate.

 FYI: The Apple Watch can last up to 36 hours when in low-power mode.
 Just keep in mind that some features may not work or could take longer with this feature enabled.

 The Apple Watch even connects you to international emergency responders.
-That’s worth noting — it’s a rare feature.
-The WellBe Medical Alert Watch, and most other U.S.-based medical alert watches, don’t offer international emergency response.
+That's worth noting — it's a rare feature.
+Most other U.S.-based medical alert watches don't offer international emergency response.
 That makes it an excellent option for seniors who love to travel.
 Plus, the Apple Watch has a health category that lets me monitor my heart rate, activity levels, and sleep patterns.
 That makes it the most advanced watch on our list!

 Expert InsightsFrom Linda Schlenker, M.S., M.A., O.T.R.,Many seniors I work with already had an Apple Watch and upgraded to an improved Apple Watch for the additional safety and health features.Pros & Cons:Pros About Apple Watch Series 10